barleybobs/homeassistant-ecowater-softener/README.md

 - Added Spanish Translation.
 - Some minor changes.
 OUT OF SALT ON ... now gives the data d/m/Y instead Y/m/d when date format at setup is dd/mm/yyyy
 - Update Readme file to show the current version and changelog.
+- Set default time between scans to 30 minutes, in order to avoid the integration and the mobile were blocked due the limit of api calls.

 Version 3.4.1
 - Fixed invalid regex warning - Updated regex by @figorr